Archives West Finding Aid

 Overview of the Collection

-- Douglas Dent was a timber felling expert whose techniques were used by logging companies as well as the United States Forest Service.
-This collection contains eleven 16mm films produced by Dent on various aspects of timber falling.
+Douglas Dent was a timber felling expert whose techniques were used by logging companies as well as the United States Forest Service.
+This collection contains ten 16mm films produced by Dent in 1977 on various aspects of timber falling and one film produced by Rarig’s Inc. Film Productions in 1966.

 University of Montana, Mansfield Library, Archives and Special Collections